 DIY Bathroom Remodel On A Budget Before And After- My family and I moved into our 2-story farmhouse back in 2010.
 This house was where my husband, Jim, grew up.

 Jim and I have been renovating the rooms one by one ever since.
 I could not wait to do a DIY bathroom remodel on the downstairs bathroom.

 As you can see in the picture, it had not been updated probably since the 1950s.
 There was green and yellow tile everywhere.
 I had never seen a yellow toilet until I saw that one.

 There was also a pink toilet in the upstairs bathroom.
 Nor had I never seen a pink toilet either.

 Surprise!
 It is time to remodel!

 That went on for about a month.
 I was tired of waiting.
 I asked him one last time and got the same response.
-So, while he was at work one Friday, I went to the workshop and grabbed a sledgehammer and a wheelbarrow.
+So, while he was at work on Friday, I went to the workshop and grabbed a sledgehammer and a wheelbarrow.

-As you will notice in a few of the pictures, there use to be a window to the right (as seen above) when you walk in and one next to the left of the vanity.
+As you will notice in a few of the pictures, there used to be a window to the right (as seen above) when you walk in and one next to the left of the vanity.

 My Husband Gets A Big Surprise

 He opened the door and was like “Did you do this all by yourself?”.
 I said, “Yes, I thought this weekend would be a great weekend to redo the bathroom.”.
 He agreed.
 What else could he say?